JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

 TODO List - All the finished ones will be moved to separate pages.
 ---------
 * Design of Docker
+* Should create a page to list programming language differences to facilite the learning of a new programming language.
+* Apollo Framework -
 * Eclipse MicroProfile
 * YAML file - Good to check more about it - Used in docker composer - Seems okay with configuration file
 * Design a tennis ball carrier -